wasm-fmt/clang-format/README.md

 return 0;}
 `;

-// JSON/YAML representation of Clang-Format Style Options const config = JSON.stringify({
+// JSON representation of Clang-Format Style Options const config = JSON.stringify({
   BasedOnStyle: "Chromium",
   IndentWidth: 4,
   ColumnLimit: 80,
 });

-// or
-const config2 = `---
+// or YAML representation of Clang-Format Style Options which is used in `.clang-format` file const config2 = `---
 BasedOnStyle: Chromium
 IndentWidth: 4